 Figure 3 shows that the East Side Fire Zone is in the foothills of the Sierra Nevada and includes riparian vegetation on the south bank of the Tuolumne River.
 The city of La Grange is located within this area and is crossed by Highway 132.
-The East Side Fire Zone contains 34 miles of overhead distribution lines and 259 customers (meters).
+Between the California Department of Forestry and Fire Protection's State Responsibility Area (SRA) and TID's Tier 2 fire zone the East Side Fire Zone contains 41 distribution miles of SRA and Tier 2 elevated fire risk.
+Of these 41 miles only 1.50 miles are in TID's Tier 2 fire zone while the remaining 39.50 miles are in the SRA.
+There are 259 customers in SRA and Tier 2 fire zone (SRA 254 customers and Tier 2 fire zone has 5 customer meters).
 There are 94 customers (meters) within the community of La Grange.
-There are 35 miles of transmission lines in high fire risk areas on the east side of the District, which includes a line that is not within the TID service territory.
+The East Side Fire Zone contains 68.58 transmission miles between the SRA and TID's Tier 2 fire zone.
+The State Responsibility Area is 53.95 miles and TID only has 14.63 miles of transmission line.

 Figure 4 shows the West Side Fire Zone and all TID electric facilities in the West Side Fire Zone.
 This area runs from the edge of the Central Valley to the crest of the Coast Range.
 The community of Diablo Grande is located within this area and is crossed by Del Puerto Canyon Road.
-The West Side Fire Zone contains 77 miles of overhead distribution lines, 18 miles of underground distribution lines, and 721 customers (meters).
-There are 625 customers (meters) within the community of Diablo Grande.
+The West Side Fire Zone consists of 8 transmission miles of between the SRA and TID's Tier 2 fire zone.
+The SRA captures all 8 miles.
+The West Side Fire Zone furthermore consists of 42 distribution miles between the SRA and TID's Tier 2 fire zone.
+The SRA is 16.50 miles and TID's Tier 2 fire zone is 25.50 miles.
+TID has a total of 46 customers in the SRA and 670 customer meters in the Tier 2 fire zone, consisting of the Community of Diablo Grande.
+There is a total of 716 customers between SRA and the Tier 2 fire zone.